DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 }
 ```

-As before we are using the `Destroy` function to delete our game object (in this case a bullet).
+As before, we are using the `Destroy` function to delete our game object (in this case a bullet).
 Lucky for us, Unity lets us pass in a `float` after the object we want to destroy.
 If you give a value here, Unity will destroy the object after that many seconds.\
 Completely arbitrarily we've done two seconds here.
 Feels like if a bullet has not found a target in two seconds, it likely missed.

 In the next lesson we will go over making a script to track the players and enemies health.